 - Moises Madayag, Curator, is assisting with the planning and permitting portions of the project.
 He has been who has been with the museum for eighteen years, and his experience in caring for the sites has ensured their authenticity for the present and future generations.

 - Scott Johnson, the museum’s Steam Locomotive Engineer will serve as the Rail Line Extension Supervisor and has over 35 years of experience with trains and railroading ranging from restoration, preservation, maintenance, operation, and education.
 He has done an enormous amount of research on Kauai’s railroad history and enthusiastically shares his knowledge with Kauai Elementary and Middle School students and other special groups.
-Harold Rosa, Sam Maehata, Oscar Gano and Brandon Fujioka who installed the initial phase of the rail line will assist in the completion of the rail line.
+Harold Rosa, Sam Maehata, and Oscar Gano, who installed the initial phase of the rail line, will assist in the completion of the rail line.

-- Robert Bean and Mike Schegel the museum’s in-house preservation carpenters will serve as the historic buildings construction team.
+- Robert Bean and Mike Schlegel the museum’s in-house preservation carpenters will serve as the historic buildings construction team.

 B. Licensure or Accreditation